-On July 19, 2021, the Company received a subpoena from the California Attorney General's Office, Division of Public Rights, requesting documents and information related to Progenity's former genetic testing practices, including NIPT, particularly those with a nexus to California patients.
+On July 19, 2021, the Company received a subpoena from the California Attorney General's Office, Division of Public Rights, requesting documents and information related to the Company's former genetic testing practices, including NIPT, particularly those with a nexus to California patients.
 The subpoena is captioned "In the Matter of the Investigation of: Prenatal Genetic Testing Companies."
 The Company continues to cooperate and provide information requested by the subpoena.
-At this preliminary stage, the Company is unable to predict the ultimate outcome of this action, and therefore cannot estimate the reasonably possible loss or range of loss, if any, that may result from any unfavorable outcome related to this action.
+Based upon discussions with the California Attorney General's Office, we believe the focus of the investigation is potential consumer protection claims related to billing of patient co-pays.
+The investigation thus remains ongoing, and it is not possible to predict an outcome at this time.